8 years ago

 I was newly married, we had our first child Katie, had a mortgage and all that goes with it, I was managing the Dunkenhalgh Hotel in Accrington and the hours, especially around Christmas were crippling.
 It would have meant an early end to my married life if I had carried on, so I got out and was offered a job with a national recruiter who wanted to get into hotel and catering.
 My first placement was a deputy manager in Blackpool; the fee was £4K.
 I then placed lots of people, some I already knew, some came from adverts.
 I was good and within 6 months there were 4 of us; business boomed.
-I hated working for my boss, he was a nice enough bloke but he didn’t believe in Best Practice!
+I hated working for my boss, he was a nice enough bloke but I didn’t really like working for someone else.

 I knew there was gold in those hills so I left and set upon my own, in my back bedroom at Cottom Croft a red bricked, four bedroomed detached house on an estate.
 On my letter heads, I called it Cottom House to give it credibility.
-I blagged a £10K overdraft and set about spending it on advertising, stationery, an Amstrad word processor, a photocopier, fax machine and a fitted office.
+I persuaded the bank to give me a £10K overdraft and set about spending it on advertising, stationery, an Amstrad word processor, a photocopier, fax machine and a fitted office.
 I quickly turned my £10K overdraft into a £14K overdraft and lay awake at night worrying.

 The bank sent me a lot of letters asking if I actually intended ever paying any money into my account.
 I started Cooke & Mellor with one of my colleagues, Debbie Cooke was 21, bright, enthusiastic and prepared to do all the typing, we both needed to take substantial drawings out of the business to pay our bills.
 Soon all the money was gone and soon after, so was Debbie Cooke, she “fell on her sword” and went to get a job in sales at a local hotel, the idea was she would wait in the wings until I got things back on track and then she would return (she never did, I bought her out a year later) I advertised in a local paper shop for a part time assistant (I still can’t type to this day).